 Namaste’s literal translation is “I bow to you,” in Sanskrit.
 “Nama” is to bow and “te” is to you.
 Namaste also translates as the “light in me sees the light in you, the divine in me sees the divine in you, the truth in me sees the truth in you.”
 As created in the image of God, Christians practicing yoga bow to our Creator of the Universe.
 With hands folded in prayer at the heart center, we bow our heads in honor to the Light of Truth, Jesus Christ.
 This gesture is also used as a greeting and sign of respect in Eastern Cultures.
 Jesus said in Matthew 5:14, “You are the LIGHT of the world.”

-Here's a beautifully comprehensive article written by a sister in Christ on this subject.
+Here's a beautifully comprehensive article written by my friend and sister in Christ on this subject.

 ISN'T YOGA A RELIGIOUS PART OF HINDUISM?

 Although yoga originated in India, and Hinduism was the first major religion to adopt yoga as a way to the Hindi understanding of the Divine, Yoga is NOT a religion.

 Yoga is a spiritual discipline; a practice of mind and body control and connection.
 Much like fasting, meditation, and prayer, yoga cannot be owned by one specific religion.
 Yoga originated in India, predating written history and all major world religions.
 Stone carvings depicting figures in yoga postures have been found in archaeological sites in the Indus Valley dating back 5,000 years or more.
 While yoga predates Hinduism, Hindus were the first to give yoga a written structure, adopting it as a way to their understanding of the Divine.